Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Proofs and supporting theorems

-We present a comprehensive proof of Theorem \ref{thm:csmc_g}, accompanied by the development of two additional theorems, namely \ref{thm:error_m0} and \ref{thm:strong_convex}, which are our original contributions.
+We present a proof of Theorem \ref{thm:csmc_g}, accompanied by two additional theorems, \ref{thm:error_m0} and \ref{thm:strong_convex}, which are our original contributions.
 The proofs for these supplementary theorems are provided within this work.
 Additionally, the cited theorems from the literature have their proofs outlined therein.